rdegges/rdegges-blog/articles/2012/dangerous-people.md

 Out of all the people I can think of, the most dangerous ones are the pragmatic ones.
 That guy (or gal) you know through IRC who's always working on his side projects well past 2am each night--*these* are the most dangerous people.
-They possess skill sets and personality traits that aren't commonly seen: they're reasonable, thoughtful, passionate about what they do, and not afraid to do it (even if it takes a lot of work).
+They posess skill sets and personality traits that aren't commonly seen: they're reasonable, thoughtful, passionate about what they do, and not afraid to do it (even if it takes a lot of work).